groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/psd-to-odg.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-PSD"
+        - icon: "far fa-image"
           title: " About PSD File Format"
           content: |
             PSD, Photoshop Document, represents Adobe Photoshop's native file format used for graphics designing and development.
-PSD files may include image layers, adjustment layers, layer masks, annotations, file information, keywords and other Photoshop-specific elements.
-Photoshop files have default extension as .PSD and has a maximum height and width of 30,000 pixels, and a length limit of two gigabytes.
+PSD files may include image layers, adjustment layers, layer masks, annotations, file information, keywords, and other Photoshop-specific elements.
+Photoshop files have default extension as PSD and have a maximum height and width of 30,000 pixels, and a length limit of two gigabytes.

           link: "https://docs.fileformat.com/image/psd/"

     format:
         # format loop
-        - icon: "far fa-file-image-o"
+        - icon: "far fa-file-ODG"
           title: " About ODG File Format"
           content: |
-            The ODG file format is used by Apache OpenOffice’s Draw application to store drawing elements as a vector image.
+            The ODG file format is used by Apache OpenOffice's Draw application to store drawing elements as a vector image.
 It follows the XML based file format specifications outlined by Advancement of Structural Information Standards (OASIS).
 ODG represents drawings as vector images using points, lines and curves.
 Besides OpenOffice, LibreOffice and other applications also provide support for working with ODG file format.
 Other formats supported by OpenOffice, for example, include ODT, ODF, ODP and ODS.

           link: "https://docs.fileformat.com/image/odg/"